Writer's Guidelines for U.S. Catholic

 REVIEWS summarize and critique a book (generally non-fiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content with a greater emphasis on critique.
 Length is 350 words.
 Minimum payment is $75.
 Samples can be found here.

 SHORT STORIES.
 Unsolicited short stories are welcome, although U.S. Catholic does not frequently publish fictional works.
 Topics vary, but unpublished fiction should be no longer than 1,500 words and should include strong characters and cause readers to stop for a moment and consider their relationships with others, the world, and/or God.
 Specifically religious themes are not required; subject matter is not restricted.
 Email email@example.com.
 Usually respond in 8-10 weeks.
 Minimum payment is $300.
 A sample can be found here.

-U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context (except reviews), Margin Notes, At Home with Our Faith, Eye of the Beholder.
+U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context, Margin Notes, At Home with Our Faith, or Eye of the Beholder.

 If you are interested in writing any of these articles, please e-mail the editors of U.S. Catholic with a suggested angle or outline.
 Include some writing samples if possible.

-Or e-mail us your submission in the body of the e-mail or as an attachment at the appropriate address below:
+Or e-mail us your submission at the appropriate address below: